 Master of Public Administration

-Thank you for visiting the web page for the Master of Public Administration Program at Montana State University.
+Thank you for your interest in the Master of Public Administration Program at Montana State University.
 Our program has a long and rich history, and our graduates have gone on to distinguished careers at all levels of government and in a wide range of public, non-profit and private organizations.
 We are proud to have built a program that focuses on smaller, live and in-person classes where students have the opportunity for rich interaction with our faculty and each other.
 We have created a strong community of learning and a culture of collaboration among the students and faculty, with explicit attention to the development of skills necessary for immediate professional success, and the normative awareness for career and professional development well into the future.
 We're excited about the opportunities here at MSU's MPA program, and we hope you will be too.

 Please don't hesitate to contact me with any inquiries about the program or, fill out our inquiry form

 Dr. Eric K. Austin

 Upon graduation, MPA students are expected to have built their capacities in the following areas:

 - To lead and manage in public governance;

 - To participate in and contribute to the policy process;